markahedlund/New-York-Times-Covid-19-GIS/README.md

  The original data can be found here: https://github.com/nytimes/covid-19-data

  The data from the New York Times is distributed as a CSV file with each row containing Covid-19 case information about a county/date.
- I wrote a python script to convert each point into a point feature with a time field.
+ I wrote a python script to convert each row into a point feature with a time field.
 The points are derived from centroids of US Census
  Tigerline county shapes.

  Geography: New York City data is combined for all five boroughs by NYT.
 To map it, I used the centriod of the New York City "place"